-How to Use an Asthma Inhaler
+How to use an asthma inhaler

-Step-by-step instructions on how to get the right dose of your asthma meds.
+Get step-by-step instructions on how to get the right dose of your asthma meds.

 "The risk of using your inhaler wrong is that you won't be receiving the proper dose of your medication and will likely be under-treating your asthma," says Dr. Gelbman.
 "This can ultimately result in unnecessary escalation of care, such as stronger medications with higher risk of side effects or even emergency room visits or hospital stays."